MicrosoftDocs/win32/desktop-src/Controls/add-tree-view-items.md

 ---
 title: How to Add Tree-View Items
-description: You add an item to a tree-view control by sending the TVM\_INSERTITEM message to the control. ms.assetid: 'CD6376F4-8B1A-489D-8538-6C1620E98F76'
+description: You add an item to a tree-view control by sending the TVM\_INSERTITEM message to the control. ms.assetid: CD6376F4-8B1A-489D-8538-6C1620E98F76 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Add Tree-View Items

 You add an item to a tree-view control by sending the [**TVM\_INSERTITEM**](tvm-insertitem.md) message to the control.
-The message includes the address of a [**TVINSERTSTRUCT**](tvinsertstruct.md) structure, specifying the parent item, the item after which the new item is inserted, and a [**TVITEM**](tvitem.md) structure that defines the attributes of the item.
+The message includes the address of a [**TVINSERTSTRUCT**](/windows/win32/Commctrl/ns-commctrl-tagtvinsertstructa?branch=master) structure, specifying the parent item, the item after which the new item is inserted, and a [**TVITEM**](/windows/win32/Commctrl/ns-commctrl-tagtvitema?branch=master) structure that defines the attributes of the item.
 The attributes include the item's label, its selected and nonselected images, and a 32-bit application-defined value.

 ## What you need to know